phng3001/alliancecan/variant_calling/readme.md

 ```

 ### Step 1.
 Remove WT variants & N-stretch-containing variants
-For **each lineage** of mutants:
 #### a.
+Create mutant list file(s)
-Create a lineage mutant list file
+For **each lineage** of mutants, create a mutant list file.
 This file must list the name of the mutants of this lineage, one sample per line.

 #### b.
 Run the script `remove_WT_variant.sh`
 ##### Usage